joshnajohny7-lab/mediQueue/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML, CSS, JavaScript
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: None (Built using basic web technologies)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: None (Vanilla JavaScript)
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used:  VS Code,Google Chrome (for testing)

 **For Hardware:**
 - Main components: [List main components]